Importing Files into a Project

 - Filter Types: Dialog to select which file types to import.
 Use this to restrict the import to only certain file types.

-- Folder: The folder into which the resources will be imported.
-Type the path or Browse to select a path in the Workbench.
+- Into Folder: The folder into which the resources will be imported.
+Type the path or Browse to select a path in the workspace.